 Open offers are integral to the capital flow of established societies, enabling people to join or terminate membership, and as members, to invest or withdraw share capital.
-Open offers should not be made by societies if the management committee has suspended the right to withdraw share capital.
+Open offers should not be made by societies if the board has suspended the right to withdraw share capital.

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at firstname.lastname@example.org